softwaresaved/MozFest2016-softwaresuccess/sessionplan.md

 * Does the absence of a characteristic always mean that the software is unsuccessful?
 * Are any characteristics easier to measure than others?
 * Do you think any characteristics more accurate than others?

+(Dan: It's interesting to me that the word metric isn't used above - should it be?)

 ### Learning Goal